cagbal/ros_people_object_detection_tensorflow/README.md

 ROS(Robot Operating System) port of Tensorflow Object Detection API

-The codes are based on jupyter notebook insed of the object detection API.
+The codes are based on jupyter notebook inside of the object detection API.

 # Features!